Here are some common questions students and families have about applying to and attending Interlochen Arts Camp:

 Can friends and family members visit students?

-Family and friends are welcome to enjoy public performances and short visits with students on the main campus.
-Visitors are asked to be mindful that students have busy schedules and many obligations.
+Family and friends are welcome to enjoy public performances and short visits with students on our main campus.
+We ask visitors to be mindful that students have busy schedules and many obligations.
 Frequent or lengthy visits make it difficult for students to take advantage of the resources available to them or fully immerse themselves in the camp experience.
-Guests are not permitted to visit residential areas or cabins.
+Please note that visitors are not permitted to visit residential areas of cabins.

 What kind of adult supervision does Interlochen provide?